-1Now Jacob dwelt in the land where his father was a stranger, in the land of Canaan.
-2This is the genealogy of Jacob.
+Now Jacob dwelt in the land where his father was a stranger, in the land of Canaan, 2This is the genealogy of Jacob.
 Joseph, being seventeen years old, was feeding the flock with his brothers.
-And the lad was with the sons of Bilhah and the sons of Zilpah, his father's wives; and Joseph brought a bad report of them to his father.
-3Now Israel loved Joseph more than all his children, because he was the son of his old age.
+And the lad was with the sons of Bilhah and the sons of Zilpah, his father's wives; and Joseph brought a bad report of them to his father, 3Now Israel loved Joseph more than all his children, because he was the son of his old age.
 Also he made him a tunic of many colors.
-4But when his brothers saw that their father loved him more than all his brothers, they hated him and could not speak peaceably to binding sheaves in the field.
+4But when his brothers saw that their father loved him more than all his brothers, they hated him and could not speak peaceably to him.

+5Now Joseph dreamed a dream, and he told it to his brothers; and they hated him even more.
+6So he said to them, "Please hear this dream which I have dreamed: 7There we were, binding sheaves in the field.
 Then behold, my sheaf arose and also stood upright; and indeed your sheaves stood all around and bowed down to my sheaf."

-'Now Joseph dreamed a dream, and he told it to his brothers; and they hated him even more.
-'So he said to them, 'Please hear this dream which I have dreamed: 'There we were,

-And his brothers said to him, "Shall you indeed reign over us?
+8And his brothers said to him, "Shall you indeed reign over us?
 Or shall you indeed have dominion over us?"
 So they hated him even more for his dreams and for his words.

 12Then his brothers went to feed their father's flock in Shechem.
 13And Israel said to Joseph, "Are not your brothers feeding the flock in Shechem?
 Come, I will send you to them."
 So he said to him, "Here I am."

-"Then he said to him, "Please

-go and see if it is well with your

-brothers and well with the

-brothers and found them in Dothan.
+14Then he said to him, "Please go and see if it is well with your brothers and well with the flocks, and bring back word to me."
+17...
+So Joseph went after his brothers and found them in Dothan.

-18 Now when they saw him afar off, even before he came near them, they conspired against him to kill him.
+18Now when they saw him afar off, even before he came near them, they conspired against him to kill him.
 19Then they said to one another, "Look, this dreamer is coming!
 20Come therefore, let us now kill him and cast him into some pit; and we shall say, 'Some wild beast has devoured him.'
 We shall see what will become of his dreams!"
 21But Reuben heard it, and he delivered him out of their hands, and said, "Let us not kill him."
 22And Reuben said to them, "Shed no blood, but cast him into this pit which is in the wilderness, and do not lay a hand on him"-that he might deliver him out of their hands, and bring him back to his father.

 23So it came to pass, when Joseph had come to his brothers, that they stripped Joseph of his tunic, the tunic of many colors that was on him.
 24Then they took him and cast him into a pit.
 And the pit was empty; there was no water in it.
 25And they sat down to eat a meal.
 Then they lifted their eyes and looked, and there was a company of Ishmaelites, coming from Gilead with their camels, bearing spices, balm, and myrrh, on their way to carry them down to Egypt.
-26So Judah said to his brothers, "What profit is there if we kill our brother and conceal his blood?
+26So Judah said to his brothers.
+"What profit is there if we kill our brother and conceal his blood?
 27Come and let us sell him to the Ishmaelites, and let not our hand be upon him, for he is our brother and our flesh."
 And his brothers listened.